U01: Research Project Cooperative Agreement

-The NIDDK supports investigator-initiated, multi-center clinical studies through a two part process:
+The NIDDK supports investigator-initiated, multi-center high-risk clinical studies through a two-part process:

-- a cooperative agreement (U01) to conduct the study.
+- Cooperative agreement (U01) to conduct the study

 Only Apply for a U01 if Your Planning Phase is Complete

 Most applicants will have had a U34 before applying for a U01.
 Planning activities are not permitted as part of the U01 application.
 Investigators who require a planning phase should first apply for an implementation cooperative agreement (U34).
 Applicants who feel they have completed all the planning elements without a U34 may apply directly for the U01.

 Contact Program Staff At Least 12 Weeks Prior to Submission

 All applicants, regardless of whether you hold a U34, are strongly encouraged to contact NIDDK program staff at least 12 weeks before submitting a U01 application.
 Program staff will help the investigator understand whether the proposed clinical study addresses a high priority research area and meets programmatic needs (including balance across research areas), whether it is appropriate to conduct using this mechanism, and whether funds might be available for the full clinical study.